Blog

 Live house stage

 Fukuoka's live houses are concentrated in Tenjin and Maizuru.
-You can visit multiple venues on foot
+You can visit multiple venues within walking distance.

 1. DRUM LOGOS